francesca-perillo/NMU_POIgo_project/README.md

 the following application for a fast and targeted identification of POI, through two main types of navigation: </p>

-- NS:specialized navigation on a semantic basis, which provides for the choice between Thematic Routes (PT) and Areas of Interest (AOI) (shopping, food and wine, art and history, etc.): this choice is specialized in both cases, bringing the Consumer User to choose between theme in the first case, and between several then in the second case, filtered based previous preferences;
+- **NS**:specialized navigation on a semantic basis, which provides for the choice between Thematic Routes (PT) and Areas of Interest (AOI) (shopping, food and wine, art and history, etc.): this choice is specialized in both cases, bringing the Consumer User to choose between theme in the first case, and between several then in the second case, filtered based previous preferences;

-- NC: classic navigation by address, which offers the possibility of having the usual aerial view of the path to follow to arrive from a point of departure to a predetermined point of arrival.
+- **NC**: classic navigation by address, which offers the possibility of having the usual aerial view of the path to follow to arrive from a point of departure to a predetermined point of arrival.
 <p align="justify"> There will be a calendar with the most relevant cultural events of the